-Dr. Thomas Pirtle Biology Assistant Professor
+Dr. Thomas Pirtle Biology Associate Professor

 Dr. Thomas Pirtle has been with The College of Idaho since 2014.
 As an Assistant Professor of Biology at The College of Idaho, he regularly teaches Anatomy and Physiology, Pathobiology, Developmental Biology, and Health Science Seminar.
 Dr. Pirtle also teaches Regional Anatomy and Histology as part of the Physician Assistant Program in partnership with Idaho State University.